- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 Did you know that Kidney beans have a considerable advantage over animal-based protein foods because the amino acids you get are more comfortable for the body to digest?
 Therefore, even athletes and bodybuilders who need to control their muscle mass more efficiently will benefit from regularly eating kidney beans.
 You can enjoy this food in a significant number of ways.
 Try some kidney bean soup and salad; both are filling and delicious.
 Our beans can be combined with any vegetables and meats.
 Try to experiment, make some kidney beans curry as it tastes incredible.

 Kidney Beans: Nutrition Facts

-A cup of cooked beans contains less than a gram of fat so that this food can be included in any weight management plan.
-In fact, it can help you achieve your goals faster because the carbs you get from the beans digest slowly.
+Like all legumes, Organic Beans from Food To Live provide you with various essential minerals and B vitamins, alongside protein and fiber.
+They are particularly rich in Copper, Iron, Potassium, Manganese, Phosphorus, Magnesium.
+A cup of cooked beans contains less than a gram of fat, so that this food is right in any weight management plan.
+It can help you achieve your goals faster because the carbs you get from the beans digest slowly.
 It helps control your hunger.

-Tips for Storing Beans
+Tips for Storing Kidney Beans